theayushshivkumar/theayushshivkumar.github.io/_projects/GRB.md

 <div class="caption">

-Counts and residual plots (left panels) and corresponding νFν spectra (right panels) for the peak bin in the hard-to-soft and intensity-tracking spectral-evolution cases using constant-fluence binning.
+(Adopted directly from P.P.Bordoloi et al. (2026); under review) Counts and residual plots (left panels) and corresponding νFν spectra (right panels) for the peak bin in the hard-to-soft and intensity-tracking spectral-evolution cases using constant-fluence binning.

 </div>